Duyvenbode's, (Chalcopsitta duyvenbodei)

 One sub-species, syringanuchalis has been named, but is doubtfully distinct.
 It is said to be darker on the head and back and that some specimens have a violet sheen.
 A wild caught mutation was obtained by Patrick Tay of Singapore in 1939.
 Most of the areas which are normally brown, except the mantle and wings, were green.
 Rump and under tall coverts were iridescent blue.

 Young Duyvenbode's Lory photographed at Oaklands Park Farm, Surrey in the 1980s (AKJ)

 Not a lot has been recorded about the wild life of this species, which comes from the northern, mainly coastal, areas of New Guinea.
 It is not one of the common species, found in large flocks, but occurs in pairs or small groups.
 Apparently patchily distributed at low elevations, it inhabits forest and tall secondary growth.
 No description of its nest has appeared in the literature, to my knowledge.

 Probably the first specimen to reach England was the one presented to London Zoo in 1929.
 From that time until 1973, when commercial export from New Guinea commenced, the species was rare in aviculture.
 Its numbers then increased with importation and breeding, but are now declining.
-Although it is established in Europe, South Africa and the USA (where the Lory consortium imported a number of birds last year), I am concerned for the long-term survival of this beautiful bird in aviculture.
+Although it is established in Europe, South Africa and the USA, I am concerned for the long-term survival of this beautiful bird in aviculture.
 It needs more devotees.

 History of one pair.